 - 4.3.1.
 The social issues of the area are varied and complex and no single plan or approach will adequately address these issues.
 The WID coordinates it's social intervention actions with the various NGO's and social improvement organisations in the area to assist in the development of a comprehensive strategy for addressing social issues in conjunction with the City of Cape Town, all relevant social welfare organisations and institutions.
 Social intervention and development can only be achieved by offering unemployed and/or homeless people an alternative. - 4.3.2.
 Through the development of pro-active programmes to create work opportunities for homeless people certain NGOs have presented the opportunity to direct their work programmes to include cleaning and maintenance services to CIDs.
 These partnerships between CIDs and NGOs create a more cost-effective approach to the provision of a "top-up" service to the municipal cleaning services when large area clean-ups or specific maintenance tasks are required. - 4.3.3.
 Temporary work opportunities were created in partnership with Mold Empower Serve (MES).
-MES deployed several work teams to the WID using previously homeless and unemployed people from their "Grow" programme for specific clean-up projects in the WID area.

-4.3.4.
-Resource Allocation

-- The management company offered work opportunities to 2 people living at the Haven Night Shelter in Wynberg.
+MES deployed several work teams to the WID using previously homeless and unemployed people from their "Grow" programme for specific cleanup projects in the WID area. - 4.3.4.
+Two temporary work opportunities were created in partnership with the Wynberg Community Action Network to establish a recycling project whereby recyclable items from the streets and public litter bins are collected and recycled. - 4.3.5.
+Resource Allocation - The management company offered work opportunities to 2 people living at the Haven Night Shelter in Wynberg.
 Although there has been staff turnover the 2 full-time employment opportunities have remained.

-Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2020/2021")
+Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2022/2023")

-Service/ Project 2019/2020 2020/2021 components Projected Actual (Over)/ Projected Actual (Over)/ Expenditure Expenditure Under Expenditure Expenditure Expenditure Under Expenditure Social Services R 20 000 R 20 000 - R 20 000 R 18 116 R 1 884
+Service/ Project 2021/2022 2022/2023 components Projected Expenditure Actual Expenditure (Over)/ Under Expenditure Projected Expenditure Actual Expenditure (Over)/ Under Expenditure Social Services R 50 000 R 41 956 R 8 044 R 107 300 R 106 930 R 370